Porcelain veneers are strong, durable, stain-resistant, and long-lasting

 Porcelain veneers are an amazing cosmetic dentistry treatment.
 They can conceal every complaint you have about your teeth, whether they're discolored, chipped, short, or gapped.
-Veneers, however, are not self-cleaning and they do require attention to keep them looking good and help them last for decades.
+Veneers, however, are not self-cleaning and they do require attention to keep them looking good and to help them last for decades.

 There is no big secret when it comes to how to take care of porcelain veneers.
 The best way to keep them looking white and clean is by treating them just like natural teeth.
 That means flossing at least once a day, brushing at least twice a day, and seeing your Philadelphia dentist every six months for a check-up and teeth cleaning.